feteu/connexion/docs/context.rst

     from connexion import request  # alias for connexion.context.request

 The ``connexion.request`` is an alias for ``connexion.context.request``, providing a convenient way to access the request object.
+You only need to use one of these imports to access the request object, using both is not necessary.

 When trying to access these context variables outside of the request handling flow, or without running the ``ContextMiddleware``, the following ``RuntimeError`` will be thrown: